DTJF/libpruio/src/_examples.md

   Start the program by `sudo ./performance` and you'll see a bunch of lines like
 ~~~{.txt}
  305810.4      179856.1      72150.07      69589.42      69637.88      93109.87      81366.97
 ~~~
   which shows the measured frequencies of the different controllers in a single test.
-After 50 lines of test results, the resume gets shown like
+After 50 lines of test results, the subsumtion gets shown like
 ~~~{.txt}
   Results:
 Open loop, direct GPIO: